 There are eight public 4-year state universities and colleges in Kentucky.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Kentucky.

 Private Universities & Colleges

-In Kentucky there are twenty-nine accredited private four-year colleges.
+In Kentucky there are twenty-seven accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Kentucky.